 If you are on someone’s property without the owner’s permission, you may be charged with trespassing.
 Trespassing charges in Florida can lead to jail time, fines, and probation.
 Your best chance at avoiding a criminal record is to contact an experienced and aggressive criminal defense attorney.
 Prosecutors can apply trespassing charges in many situations, and the consequences can be very serious.
 Depending on the circumstances, prosecutors may charge you with a misdemeanor or a felony.
 If you are facing trespassing charges in Florida, call 407-644-2466 and talk to an Orlando trespassing defense lawyer at the Rivas Law Firm.

 What are the trespassing laws in Florida?

-There are two basic types of trespassing charges in Florida; trespass on property and trespass in a building.
+There are two basic types of trespassing charges in Florida; on property and in a building.
 Unlike many other crimes, police do not have to prove intent to charge someone with trespassing.
 Your presence on someone’s property or in a building or vehicle without authorization is enough.